 Should one be allowed euthanasia to escape intolerable pain and loss of independence?

-We can imagine a rare situation of extreme suffering, such as the soldier in the burning gun turret who cannot be rescued, and whose agonizing death is unavoidable, for whom it may be judged that a merciful bullet is a gesture of care.
+We can imagine a rare situation of extreme suffering, such as the soldier in the burning gun turret.
+He cannot be rescued.
+No-one could prevent an agonising death.
+A merciful bullet is a gesture of care.

 Those who are aware of their ethical responsibilities may be sympathetic to the idea that to prolong life uselessly is to undermine the independent moral status of a person.
 This is where it seems that personal qualities of rationality, freedom, self-possession and responsibility have become inactive and not given any dignity.

 On the other hand when rationality has been taken away by pain or brain damage, the patient’s competence to volunteer their informed consent for euthanasia can be difficult to determine or even define.
 Mercy killing without the patient’s volunteering for this is even more controversial a step.
-The public’s trust in doctors’ and nurses’ duty to preserve life would be undermined if they were allowed to assist in mercy killing.
+Allowing doctors and nurses to assist in mercy killing would undermine the public’s trust in them.

 It goes against all human love to allow unnecessary suffering and this is an important factor for those who believe in Love and Light.
 On the other hand only such a Light can know what is unnecessary suffering.
-Cannot we trust that intolerable pain will not be allowed by nature?
+Cannot we trust nature to not allow intolerable pain?
 Does it not provide the unconsciousness of concussion rather than our experience of something beyond which we can bear?

 Is there any point in keeping someone alive past the point he or she can contribute to society?